amachino/command-ai/README.md

 ## Installation

-1. Clone the repository and install by `pip install . ` inside the directory.
+1. Clone the repository and install by running `pip install . ` in the directory.
 2. Set your OpenAI API key as an environment variable with the name `OPENAI_API_KEY`.
 3. Run the CLI by using the command `ai`.